in28minutes/in28minutes.github.io/_posts/2017-07-06-introduction-to-web-services-restful-and-soap.md

 > REST is a style of software architecture for distributed hypermedia systems

-> REST stands for REpresentational State Transfer
+REST stands for REpresentational State Transfer.
+The definitions for REST can be vague.
+So, lets understand the important concepts.

 Key abstraction in REST is a Resource.
 There is no restriction on what can be a resource.
 A todo is a resource.
 A person on facebook is a resource.